ZPI-2023-IST/Documentation/source/translator.rst

 ==================================
 Structure of the Translator
 ==================================
-| Every translator needs to inherit the AbstractTranslator class and implement all the methods
+| Every translator needs to inherit the AbstractTranslator class and implement all the methods.

 The structure of AbstractTranslator is the following::